 A: Greg Smith Equipment has the best shipping rates in the Industry and passes these savings along to our customers.
 We do have a few customers that want to arrange their own shipping via common carrier.
 We can accommodate these requests; however there are some issues that need to be discussed before a customer's common carrier will be loaded.
 We can load a commercial carrier truck from 8:30 to 4:00 EST. The truck must have enough bed area available for the product purchased.
 Greg Smith Equipment will NOT rearrange packages inside a van or on a flatbed to make room for our product.
 This is a liability issue.

-Common Carrier must furnish Greg Smith Equipment Sales with a "BILL OF LADING" Many of our products need to be skid mounted or braced to prevent shipping damage.
+The customer's Common Carrier must furnish Greg Smith Equipment Sales with a "BILL OF LADING" Many of our products need to be skid mounted or braced to prevent shipping damage.
 These extra packaging costs will be passed along to the customer.
 Skid costs are between $20 and $30.
 Metal bracing is normally $20-$30.
 These skids and braces must be used if the product is being loaded inside a semi-trailer.
 (To prevent damage to the product) The skids and braces DO NOT need to be used if the products are picked up in a pick-up truck, trailer, or similar mode of transportation.
 There are no extra packaging fees if our products are loaded on any of the above mentioned vehicles.
 If the products (loaded in a semi-trailer) are NOT braced or skidded; YOU WILL NOT BE HAPPY WITH THE CONDITION OF THE PRODUCTS WHEN THEY ARRIVE.
 Skid and brace fees are always added to our quoted shipping costs.
 (When Greg Smith Equipment arranges the shipping).

 A: Many customers do not have access to loading docks and forklifts.
 Many of our freight carriers have power tailgates on their delivery trucks.
 There may be an extra charge for the power tailgate, depending on the carrier.
 The power tailgate is normally rated between 1000 LB. to 1500 LB.capacity.
 This is not enough capacity to unload most of our lifts.
 However, when used properly (and safely), the power tailgate (in conjunction with some common sense) allows the customer to off load many of our products without the use of a forklift.
 Remember, it is always the customer's responsibility to unload the truck.
 If the power tailgate brings the product to the ground, it is the customer's responsibility to get the product off the power tailgate.
 Be prepared BEFORE the truck arrives!